caiomolinaro/caiomolinaro/README.md

 ---

-:mortar_board: In addition to college, learning on courses from Udemy, Microsoft Learn, AWS Educate/Skill Builder
+:mortar_board: In addition to college, learning on courses from Udemy, Microsoft Learn, AWS Educate and AWS Skill Builder

 ---